meshcloud/meshcloud-docs/docs/meshcloud.project.md

 #### Assign user to a meshProject

-In the **Project Users** section you can find a `type email` field at the bottom.
+In the **Project Users** section you can find a type-ahead `email` field at the bottom.
 You can start typing the email address of a user assigned to your Meshcustomer and select the according user in the dropdown.
 Also select a project role for the user.
 Press the `+` to actually add this user to the project.
 Note that only users with a valid account on the Meshpanel can access your projects.

 #### Project Roles

 Project Roles grant users a configured set of permissions in cloud platforms used by the project.
-There are currently two roles available:
+There are currently three roles available:

+- Project Reader: A read-only user, like a controller or similar.
 - Project User: A default user, like a developer, who can manage resources in the cloud platform.
 - Project Admin: An admin user, who can also change configurations of the project in the cloud platform.

-Currently these Project Roles are only used in our AWS integration.
+Currently these Project Roles are only used in our AWS and Azure integration.
 But in future, this will allow more fine-grained access control in the cloud platforms.
 The “Mesh Project Role” will be mapped to the platform’s internal access groups.

 #### Update Project Role

 You can change the Project Role of a user, by choosing a different role for the user in the dropdown at the **Project Users** section, and clicking the **disc** icon afterwards to save the change.

+#### Expiry of a user assignment

+An expiry date can be set for a user assignment to a project.
+When this expiry date is reached, access to the project will be revoked for this user.
+An expiry date can be set directly when assigning a user to the project.
+It can also be updated any time.

+Customer Admins are informed about project role assignments that will expire soon via dashboard notifications on the my project screen and in the Account Dashboard.
+Via "Projects" -> "Expired Access", the expired or soon to expire role assignments are listed and can be extended.

 #### Unassign user from a meshProject